Francis Penrose

-Francis Cranmer Penrose FRS (29 October 1817 – 15 February 1903) was an English architect, archaeologist, astronomer and sportsman rower.
+Francis Cranmer Penrose FRS (29 October 1817 – 15 February 1903) was a British architect of Cornish parentage, archaeologist, astronomer and sportsman rower.
 He served as Surveyor of the Fabric of St Paul's Cathedral, and as President of the Royal Institute of British Architects and Director of the British School at Athens.

 Early life

 Penrose was born at Bracebridge, Lincolnshire, the third son of Rev. John Penrose who was vicar there, and his wife Elizabeth Cartwright.
 His mother was the daughter of Edmund Cartwright and a teacher and author of children's books under the name Mrs Markham.

 Penrose was educated at Bedford Modern School, Bedford School, Winchester College and Magdalene College, Cambridge.
 He rowed for Cambridge in the Boat Race in the 1840, 1841 and 1842 races.